New Downtown Community Park

 In May 2016, the construction began with help from Brent Neil, Tom Smith, Greg Zirbel, Karl Pape, Steve Disbrow, Greg and John Kuzma, and Jerry Blackwell.

 The project will serve as a permanent destination for educational programs year after year, as well as add riding interest on the miniature train.
-Bob Bell concludes, “We want to educate all residents and visitors about Truckee railroad history and especially want parents and their children to understand and learn about the history of Truckee’s contribution to living and recreating along the country’s first transcontinental railroad.”
+Bob Bell, President of the Truckee Donner Railroad Society, concludes, “We want to educate all residents and visitors about Truckee railroad history and especially want parents and their children to understand and learn about the history of Truckee’s contribution to living and recreating along the country’s first transcontinental railroad.”
 The public is invited to visit this remarkable project made possible by the Truckee Donner Railroad Society, generous donors and C.A.T.T.
 Community Project.

 Choices, a nonprofit day program supporting adults with developmental disabilities, received a much needed cooktop and oven, thanks to some help from generous donors, the Rotary Club of Truckee, and CATT Community Project, a charitable arm of the Contractors Association of Truckee Tahoe.